Jamesreinhardt222/comm-documentation-assignment/docs/glossary.md

 ## Pop up
 A miniature screen that appears with a message or button.
 Often you can close them by clicking anywhere in the browser outside of the popup, but sometimes you may have to click on a specific "close" or "x" button instead.

+## Posts
+A written message that gets displayed in a public online forum for multiple people to see, rather than a direct message where information is sent to a specific individual.

 ## Scrolling
 The act of navigating a webpage by moving your browser's view of the page vertically or horizontally.

 ## Workspace
-The overall webpage devoted to a project
+The overall webpage devoted to a project.

 ---